turingschool/career-development-curriculum-site/module_three/mod3_week5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w1ncXtkOqOo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Strategy #1: Answer the whole question
-<iframe width="560" height="315" src="https://www.youtube.com/embed/exQySTPJ490" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Pay attention to what the question is asking as well as any *subtext* inherent in the question.
 Let's look at an example:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/exQySTPJ490" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * How do you deal with failure?

 This question is asking you to:
 * **Acknowledge that you fail.** You're not perfect, you have experienced failure.
-Be upfront and transparent about that
+It's okay to be transparent about that
 * **Describe what you do after you fail.** How do you pick yourself back up?
 What next steps do you take?
-* **Give specifics.** Even though the way this question is worded doesn't ask for a specific situation, providing specifics helps
+* **Give specifics.** Providing specifics and responding to questions in the form of a story can help them understand and remember your response better.

 #### Strategy #2: Use the [STAR Method](https://www.indeed.com/career-advice/interviewing/how-to-use-the-star-interview-response-technique)